 Statute of Limitations

-Hiring an experienced trial lawyer can help determine whether there are any defenses or reasons for dismissal of any felony charges.
+Hiring an experienced trial lawyer can help determine whether there are any defenses or reasons for the dismissal of any felony charges.
 A criminal lawyer can help negotiate any possible plea agreements or represent you at a jury trial in Superior Court.
 An experienced criminal defense attorney will know the local court system and can assess possible outcomes in Court or with local prosecuting agencies and can advise you on the best courses of action.

-Attorney Shawn Hamp
+Criminal Attorney Shawn Hamp

-I have won trials or had dismissals for a variety of crimes, including but not limited to: Aggravated Assault, Attempted 1st Degree Murder, Possession of Dangerous Drugs for Sale, Child Molestation/Sexual Conduct with a Child, DUI's, and Domestic Violence.
+I have won trials or had dismissals for a variety of crimes, including but not limited to Aggravated Assault, Attempted 1st Degree Murder, Possession of Dangerous Drugs for Sale, Child Molestation/Sexual Conduct with a Child, DUIs, and Domestic Violence.
 Any ethical attorney will not guarantee what will happen in any given case, but my firm promises to do the very best possible job it can for every client and every case.

 For more information about Arizona criminal law, Arizona criminal courts, and the criminal process, or to discuss your felony criminal charges with an experienced criminal defense attorney, please call us at 928-753-6868, email us or fill out the case evaluation form on our Contact Us Page.
 Let The Hamp Law Offices and our attorneys help you!